jackiehjm/stx-docs/doc/source/dist_cloud/upgrading-the-systemcontroller-using-the-cli.rst

         -   Release 20.04 system data \(for example, postgres databases\) has been exported to be used in the upgrade.

-        -   Configuration changes must not be made after this point, until the upgrade is completed.

     As part of the upgrade, the upgrade process checks the health of the system and validates that the system is ready for an upgrade.